sudosoph/docs/content/reference/varnish-metrics.md

 ---

-Out of the box, section.io brings up Varnish Cache  metrics.
+Out of the box, Section brings up Varnish Cache  metrics.
 The following is a description of these metrics.

 ## Varnish Cache Glossary